tymofij/fb2reader/README.md

-<a href="http://en.wikipedia.org/wiki/FictionBook">FictionBook (.fb2)</a> e-book reader addon for Firefox
+FictionBook (.fb2) e-book reader addon for Firefox

 **<a href="https://addons.mozilla.org/firefox/addon/fb2-reader/">Install from Mozilla Addons</a>**, also see screenshots and reviews there.

 ---

-Reader supports links, images, footnotes, TOC, tables, zipped books (only online, local books have to be unzipped)
+The reader supports links, images, footnotes, TOC, tables, zipped books (only online, local books have to be unzipped)

 Firefox Integration
 -------------------

 * Bookmarks
 * Searching with Ctrl+F
-* Font size and face
+* Font size and typeface
-* Smooth scroll
 * Print and Print preview
 * Styling with Stylus